Capital & Planning Expenditure

 Planning is key as to when you make such commitments and how.
-Careful consideration should be given to the options and a pragmatic decision should be made as to whether the investment is needed at all.
+Wherever possible, careful consideration should be given to the options and a pragmatic decision should be made as to whether the investment is needed at all.
 Whilst something shiny and new might be nice to have, is it absolutely necessary and beneficial for your business?

 You need to carry out your research and calculate the cost implications and commercial advantages of the various options.
 If you are considering buying, how long will it take to pay off, what added benefits does it provide and what additional costs does it create?